-I've been fishing tournaments since the early 80's.
-I think I've gained more knowledge and information about being on both sides of the weigh-in scales, running the Northeast Honey Hole Family Fishing Tournaments during the 2000 season.
-While running the tournaments, I learned some interesting things about what it takes to win a tournament and qualify for the championship.
+I've been fishing tournaments since the early '80s.
+I've gained more knowledge and information about being on both sides of the weigh-in scales, running the Northeast Honey Hole Family Fishing Tournaments during the 2000 season.
+While running the tournaments, I learned some interesting things about winning a tournament and qualifying for the championship.
 I also got some insights into selecting a tournament trail that fits what you're looking for in fun and enjoyment, the best payback, or both.

-First, and foremost, review your equipment, the boat, trailer and tow vehicle to make sure they will handle the travel and punishment that bass tournaments will put on them.
+First and foremost, review your equipment, the boat, trailer, and tow vehicle to ensure they handle the travel and punishment that bass tournaments will put on them.
 Make sure your livewells are in good working order.
 You will need to travel some distance for each tournament, plus pre-fishing.
 Some lakes are harder on your boat than others.
 The choice of lakes may be one of the factors, based on your equipment.
 Nothing can ruin your tournament experience more than having equipment problems every time you compete.

 If it's your first tournament, you should pick one with lakes you are familiar with or that are closer to your home base.
 This will cut down on travel and keep costs down the first year.
 If you are apprehensive about even fishing a tournament, just fish one tournament on one lake to get your feet wet and then decide where you want to go from there.